bhagyashriyogeshpatil/flavor-fusion/README.md

 *<span style="color: blue;">[Back to Content](#table-of-contents)</span>*

 ### Acknowledgements
-I would like to thank!
+- The Code Institute's "I Think Therefore I Blog" walkthrough project was referred to throughout the development process.
 - I am grateful to the Code Institute's Tutor support for solving all my doubts.
 - I appreciate my mentor, Jubril Akolade, for his guidance.
 - I'm also grateful to my family and friends for testing the app and giving valuable feedback.